 For further guidance on the contents of the SSCP, please refer to sections 1-8 of this document and to the template in the Appendix.
 The format and structure of this template is recommended.
 It addresses all of the SSCP content requirements of the MDR, but the order has been revised to enhance its presentation.

-The IFU shall contain all that is needed to directly find the SSCP in Eudamed.
-The following applies to the IFU.

-It shall state that the SSCP is available in the European database on medical devices (Eudamed), where it is linked to the Basic UDI-DI.

-It should provide the URL to the Eudamed public website: https://ec.europa.eu/tools/eudamed

-It should state the value of the Basic UDI-DI.
-Alternatively, another metadata can be stated provided it can be used to unambiguously search and find the intended SSCP in Eudamed.

 Translations to other EU languages

-No single language will be understood by all intended users and patients in the EU – see the European Survey on Language Competences initiated by the European Commission (4).
+.
 In order to meet the requirement in the MDR that the SSCP shall be written in a way that is clear to the intended user and, if relevant, to the patient, the SSCP should be translated into the languages accepted in the Member States where the device is envisaged to be sold.
 This is by analogy with the requirement for an IFU.
 Note that Member States may have different language requirements for an IFU depending on whether the information is intended for health care professionals or for patients.
 The SSCP part intended for patients should be provided in all the languages required for IFUs intended for patients in the Member States concerned.

-If the selection of European languages for the SSCP does not include English, then an English translation of the document should also be provided.
+If the selection of European languages for the SSCP does not include English, then an English translation of the document may also be provided.
 English is the most common language used in medical scientific publications and is understood by many healthcare professionals in the EU.
-Always providing an English-language version of the SSCP further enhances access to information about devices available on the EU market.
+Providing an English-language version of the SSCP further enhances access to information about devices available on the EU market.

 There should be one SSCP document for each language.
 Each SSCP document should state in which language the SSCP was validated by the NB.
 The manufacturer should ensure, through their quality management system, that the translations are correct.